-To participate in, to master a language, to get acquainted, to practise a foreign language, compulsory, to conduct research, teaching staff, amateur art activities, opportunity for sth.
+To participate in, to master a language, to get acquainted, to practise a foreign language, compulsory, to conduct research, teaching staff, amateur art activities, an opportunity for sth.

-B. Using these questions interview Paul about his studying in Ukraine.
-Exercise 5.
-Read Text 1.
+B. Roleplay.
+Using these questions interview Paul about his studying in Ukraine.